alekssadowski95/OpenRadioss-WebGUI/README.md

 # OpenRadioss-WebGUI
-Run and visualize FEM simulations from Abaqus/ Calulix *.inp files.
+Run and visualize FEM simulations from Abaqus/ Calculix *.inp files.

 Quickly get started with OpenRadioss and open-source dynamic simulations.
 The OpenRadioss-WebGUI combines :
 - OpenRadioss solver